MicrosoftDocs/customer-insights/ci-docs/journeys/lead-generation-overview.md

 > [!IMPORTANT]
 > - One of the key differences with Outbound Marketing is how Marketers signal to their Sales team a lead is ready.
 In Customer Insights - Journeys, there is a new stand-alone feature (Qualification) to define the criteria and actions when a lead is ready for Sales.
-> - This allows Marketers to create more sophisticated qualification conditions.
+> - The new qualification feature allow Marketers to create more sophisticated qualification conditions.
 The qualification feature is further explained in the documentation of this section.